syamhasan/devious/README.md

 vagrant up
 ```

 And wait... there will be a prompt asking for your machine admin/root password, just enter them.
-This is let Hostupdater do his job on the `/etc/hosts` file.
+This will allow Hostupdater to do it's job on the `/etc/hosts` file.

 ... and you're done!